Updated 6/25/08, 11/08; 10/9/09, 11/15/11, 1/27/12, 7/5/14In response to inquiries, here is our policy for summaries or reviews:

 Books–We will consider for review print books, and as of 1/27/12, Kindle E-books, supplied to us, however we cannot promise to review them.
 If you have a book that is Goddess-oriented, and/or is relevant to women and religion or spiritual feminism that you want us to consider reviewing, please either select a contact method from those listed here or leave a comment at the end of this post (we review all comments before posting them, so if you don’t want us to post the comment, say so in the comment) and we will contact you with further instructions.
 We accept the following formats for print books: finished copies, bound galleys, bannered copies.
 We do not accept pdfs of print books.
-If a book is published as a hard copy, we must have the hard copy for review.
-However, as of 1/27/12, we are now accepting Kindle E-books.
+If a book is published as a hard copy, we must have either the hard copy for review or the Kindle Ebook .
+The Kindle edition must sent as it is selling on Amazon (not in a format sent to Amazon or which Amazon uses, whether .mobi or some other).
+Please contact us at one of contact methods listed in link above for instructions about how to send the Kindle edition.
 We prefer to receive books within 4 months of publication, although up to a year after publication is acceptable.
 (We have, in the past, made exceptions for books published before we began blogging.)
 Occasionally we will include information/opinion about a book published more than a year ago in a post which discusses the subject of the book but which is not specifically a review of that book.
 We never sell review copies of books we receive from publishers, authors or their representatives.

 CDs and DVDs–We also accept CDs and DVDs for review that are finished and ready for marketing.
 Please query in the same way as described for print books.
 We never sell review copies of these either.